-Vanilla Dpup is a small and lightweight operating system based on Puppy Linux and Debian.
+Vanilla Dpup is a lightweight, community-built operating system based on Puppy Linux and Debian.

 Those familiar with Puppy Linux will enjoy improved responsiveness, low resource usage, reliable package management with apt-get